novayo/LeetCode/0792_Number_of_Matching_Subsequences/README.md

 * Memory Usage: 17.4 MB, less than 12.04% of Python3 online submissions for Number of Matching Subsequences.

 > binary search and cache

+---

+try_2.py: O(len(s) * 2) O(len(s))

+* Runtime: 2538 ms, faster than 22.10% of Python3 online submissions for Number of Matching Subsequences.
+* Memory Usage: 20.6 MB, less than 6.58% of Python3 online submissions for Number of Matching Subsequences.

+> keep found index